crocodilertc/crocodile-rtc/README.md

 Simplified web-based real-time communications built around WebRTC, SIP, MSRP, and XMPP.

 ## Getting Started
-If you're only intrested in using the library, you can download the single-file concatenated or minified versions from https://www.crocodilertc.net/sdk.
+If you're only interested in using the library, you can download the single-file concatenated or minified versions from https://www.crocodilertc.net/sdk.

 In your web page: